How to Send Manga to Kindle with MangaSendr: The Complete 2026 Guide

 Before you can deliver anything, MangaSendr needs to know where to send the file.
 Open Settings → Kindle Devices → Add Device.

-You'll fill in four things:
+You'll fill in three things:

 - Name.
 Anything memorable.
 "Bedside Paperwhite", "Train Scribe".
 It's just a label.